 - Rattlesnake vaccine: This vaccine might lessen the severity of the symptoms seen in dogs after a rattlesnake bite.
 Your vet can help determine your dog's risk for this snake bit based on where you live and your and your dog's lifestyle.

 Viruses for which dogs are routinely vaccinated are often combined into a single shot as a combination vaccine (except the rabies vaccine, which is given separately).
 There are several different types of combinations vaccines available, and the individual components vary; they usually contain the core group of vaccines or the core with one or two other vaccines.
 Combination vaccines are often just called distemper or distemper/parvo vaccines, though there are more components than these.
 Each component is typically represented by an initial.
 What do all the initials mean?

 - H or A2 = Adenovirus type 2; also protects against hepatitis (caused by Adenovirus type 1)

 - PV = Parvovirus (sometimes simply abbreviated as P)

 - L = Leptospirosis

 - C = Coronavirus

-For example, your dog's certificate might state that along with her rabies vaccine, she received a DA2PPV vaccine.
-This means she was vaccinated for distemper, adenovirus (hepatitis), parvovirus, and parainfluenza viruses.
+For example, your dog's certificate might state that along with its rabies vaccine, it received a DA2PPV vaccine.
+This means it was vaccinated for distemper, adenovirus (hepatitis), parvovirus, and parainfluenza viruses.